 If you lose it contact the Student Centre for a replacement; there will be a charge for this.

 It is a disciplinary offence to use someone else's ID card, or to allow someone else to use yours.
 Never borrow books for another person to use.
 You are responsible for everything borrowed on your account, including fines for late renewal or return, and replacement charges for any item not returned.

-A wide range of electronic information services are provided, many available for use off campus, and some 600,000 volumes and 1000+ PCs are available for on-campus use.
-Information Services also provides laptop drop-in zones, photocopying and printing, and self-service machines for the issue and return of books.
+A wide range of electronic information services are provided, many available for use off campus, and 1000+ PCs are available for on-campus use.
+We provide laptop drop-in zones, photocopying and printing, and self-service machines for the issue and return of books.
 Our staff in both the computer labs and libraries will do all they can to assist users who need help in using the facilities.

 © University of Greenwich | FOI | Privacy and cookies | Legal | Terms & conditions